 For my meatloaf bites, I whipped up my loaf mix the same recipe as I used in my flower pan.

-NOTE: Always add a cup or two of water to the pot before putting your egg bite mold in pot.
+NOTE: Always add a cup or two of water to the pot before putting your egg bites mold in the Instant Pot.
 Always Spray your mold with a NON-Stick cooking spray, butter, coconut oil, olive oil, just to name a few.
-Whatever food taste wise go better with what you are preparing is the spray you can use.
+Whatever food taste-wise goes better with what you are preparing is the spray you can use.

-Set egg bite mold on trivet/steamer rack and lower in pot.
-For these meatloaf bites I cooked for 16 minutes, and let naturally release.
+Set egg bite mold on trivet/steamer rack and lower in the pot.
+For these meatloaf bites, I cooked for 16 minutes, and let them naturally release.
 I let them cool a bit before flipping them over.
 Top with sauce, cheese, bacon bits, or whatever you desire.
 They are so simple!

-The egg bites I made I used bacon bits and cheese and followed the same exact method as the egg bites with ham and cheese.
+For the egg bites I made, I used bacon bits and cheese and followed the same exact method as the egg bites with ham and cheese.
 Each mold gets filled to the top and you can use approximately 6 eggs per mold.
-Also note, you can simply crack and egg in the molds and set for 4 minutes and make a killer egg salad in a snap!
+Also note, you can simply crack an egg in the molds and set for 4 minutes, and make a killer egg salad in a snap!

-I haven’t tried these Oatmeal power bites yet, but I plan on it.
+I haven’t tried these oatmeal power bites yet, but I plan on it.
 A few of my readers have and said they were amazingly delicious.
-Great way to star the day.
+Great way to start the day.

 When I made the Strawberry cake bites they were just a little fun experiment.

-I bought some fun colorful Cake pop sticks.
+I bought some fun colorful cake pop sticks.
 I mixed up a Duncan Hines Cake mix accordingly.
-Lightly sprayed my mold with coconut non stick oil and filled each mold to the top.
-Placed my mold on a trivet, added a cup of water and set on High Pressure Manual for 15 minutes with a Quick release.
-About 5 minutes letting cool, I stuck the cake pop stick in side while still in the mold.
-I let cool longer and then pulled them out gently.
-You can wait to stick the cake pop stick in after you remove your cake bites if you feel more comfortable that way.
+Lightly sprayed my mold with coconut nonstick oil and filled each mold to the top.
+Placed my mold on a trivet, added a cup of water, and set it on High-Pressure Manual for 15 minutes with a quick release.
+After about 5 minutes of letting it cool, I stuck the cake pop stick inside while still in the mold.
+I let them cool longer and then pulled them out gently.
 Sprinkle with a little powdered sugar and enjoy.
-Don’t worry about wasting the rest of the cake mix, either make another batch, or make a small flower cake.
+Don’t worry about wasting the rest of the cake mix, either make another batch or make a small flower cake.